dekuNukem/ATX4VC/README.md

 You can use the built-in power button, or connect an additional button to the header.

-Any momentary switch will do, such as the one in PC cases.
+Both momentary switch and toggle switch are supported.

 ![Alt text](photos/pwrheader.jpeg)

 You can also add an external power LED.
 Be ware of polarity.

-The power LED is connected to fused 5V rail. **No need for external resistors**.
+**No need for external resistors**.
 A 2.5K resistor is built-in.

 ### Power Connection